-A guide for Selecting the Right Biological Safety Cabinet (BCS) for Laboratory Use
+A Guide to Selecting the Right Biological Safety Cabinet (BSCs) for Laboratory Use

 ABSTRACT

-In this article, a guide to selecting biological safety cabinets (BSCs) to safeguard safety and efficiency in lab work is provided.
-Biological safety cabinets (BSCs) are essential in laboratory environments where work involves potentially hazardous materials.
-They provide a controlled environment to protect personnel and the laboratory setting from exposure to pathogens, ensuring a safe working space.
+This article provides a structured approach to Biological Safety Cabinets (BSCs) selection by evaluating cabinet classes, types, airflow patterns, containment capabilities, and application-specific requirements.
+BSCs provide a controlled environment to protect personnel and the laboratory setting from exposure to pathogens, ensuring a safe working space.
+By aligning cabinet choice with biosafety level, work type, and regulatory standards, laboratories can minimize contamination risks and optimize safety outcomes.
 There are several types of BSCs, each differentiated by the level of biocontainment they provide to meet the requirements of specific biosafety levels.
-This article further explores different classes of biological safety cabinets that are already well known, their unique features, and their applications, in various laboratory settings.
+This article further explores various classes of biological safety cabinets, which are already well-known, their unique features, and their applications in different laboratory settings.
 Furthermore, the paper underscores the need for informed equipment selection to ensure laboratory safety and compliance with institutional and international biosafety guidelines.

 Keywords: Biological Safety Cabinets, Biosafety, Safety requirements, Biohazard, Biosafety levels, Personal protective equipment.